 - In the “Additional Config” box, enter the following commands:

-- Using your favourite text editor, open the DNSFlex .ovpn configuration file you downloaded prior to Step 3 in this tutorial.
-Copy the contents of the CA Certificate and paste it in.
+- Using your favorite text editor, open the DNSFlex .ovpn configuration file you downloaded prior to Step 3 in this tutorial.
+Copy the contents of the CA Certificate and paste it in the box named “Ca Cert“.
 Ensure all parts are copied including “—–BEGIN CERTIFICATE—– and —–END CERTIFICATE—–” lines

 - To verify your router is connected to the VPN server, navigate to Status -> OpenVPN.
 You should see a status message -“CONNECTED SUCCESS”.